A Monster In A Firetruck: Violence and Sexual Assault Allegations Against Kenosha Fireman Detailed In Court Trial

 Divorce Trial

 In a two-day divorce trial this week, a judge heard from Detective Bella, DCFS and other witnesses.
 Also, there were new revelations that that Jenna and Elizabeth were photographed naked by Poltrock.
 The 4 pages of photographs were filed under court seal in the trial.
 Currently, Poltrock is barred from any contact with Jenna and Elizabeth.
 Julie’s lawyer wants to keep it that way, according to court documents.
-Judge Angelina Gabrielle will decide if Poltrock will see his girls again in an oral ruling scheduled for March 28, 2022.
+Judge Angelina Gabriele will decide if Poltrock will see his girls again in an oral ruling scheduled for March 28, 2022.

 Opinion